 - Includes a provision to allow a credit for qualified long-term unemployed individuals.

-Taxes changes can cause even more confusion in a complicated system.
+Tax changes can cause even more confusion in a complicated system.
 If you need assistance, contact your professional tax preparer.
-For additional tax tips, bBe sure to follow us on Facebook and Twitter for important tax tips all year long.
+To stay up to date on important tax tips all year long, follow us on Facebook and Twitter!